raphala/kafka-text-embedding-inference/README.md

 # Kafka Text Embedding Inference

+> **_Note:_**  This project is part of my bachelor thesis at the University of Vienna.
+The thesis and presentation can be found in the `documents` directory.

 A streamlined Java library for building Kafka streaming pipelines that generate text embeddings using [huggingface/text-embeddings-inference (TEI)](https://github.com/huggingface/text-embeddings-inference) - a highly optimized inference service.

 This library handles the data preparation phase of typical Retrieval Augmented Generation (RAG) pipelines in Kafka by efficiently processing and embedding text at scale.